-In the initial definition from [18], only the processor with pid 0 starts execution of the program.
+In order to address this second point, in the initial definition from [18], only the processor with pid 0 starts execution of the program.
 To generate parallelism, an elementary fork $\langle e \rangle$ instruction is defined.
 When a processor P executes this instruction, an inactive processor P' is reset.
 The accumulator of P (which may contain an address in the shared memory where some parameters are stored) is first copied into the one of P'.
 The pid of P' is then put into the accumulator of P. This allows P and P' to later communicate via the shared memory.